 Complex: It comes as no surprise that medical data is extremely complex.
 Additionally, the rapid growth of new testing methods is not helping the situation.
 Consequently, disambiguating the data and maintaining the database poses as yet another daunting obstacle.

 WEARABLE HEALTHCARE DEVICES

-With the surge of Internet of Things (IoT), there is a significant growth in innovative wearable healthcare devices.
+With the surge of the Internet of Things (IoT), there is a significant growth in innovative wearable healthcare devices.
 These devices help monitor health and gather information about the patient to predict malady, disorder or any form of dysfunction.
 In spite of the technology being at baby stages, it is impacting the world staggeringly.
-Seeing the glaring potential, investments are pouring in making wearable devices on of the most lucrative markets.
-Here are some of the different types wearable health devices:
+Seeing the glaring potential, investments are pouring in making wearable devices one of the most lucrative markets.
+Here are some of the different types of wearable health devices:

-- Zephyr BioPatch HP
+Zephyr BioPatch HP

-- Fitbit Charge HR
+Fitbit Charge HR

-- Fitbit Alta HR
+Fitbit Alta HR